2baOrNot2ba/dreamBeam/README.md

 ### What is this repository for? ###

-Myra let's you create generic measurement equations, i.e. multiplicative chains of Jones matrices.
+dreamBeam let's you create generic measurement equations, i.e. multiplicative chains of Jones matrices.
 It also comes with some predetermined, basic beam models of real telescopes, currently:

 * LOFAR